 Rush Building (Rush)

 Rush is the center of it all!
-The Center for Black Culture, Student Center for Diversity and Inclusion (SCDI), the Student Organization Resource Center (SORC), and both Student Life staff and organizations can all be found in Rush.
+The Center for Black Culture, Student Center for Diversity and Inclusion (SCDI), the Student Organization Resource Center (SORC), Student Conduct, Event Services, and both Student Life staff and organizations can all be found in Rush.
 Mario's Market, Drexel's food pantry is located on the second floor.